 - 5 cloves garlic

-- 4 tbs tamarind paste
+- 2 tsp tamarind concentrate or 4 tbs tamarind chutney

 - 2 tbs brown sugar or honey